• broken image

 On the AWIS website

-Go to our chapter's dedicated AWIS donation form to send us a one-time or recurring donation.
-AWIS will send a donation receipt to you for tax purposes.
+Go to our chapter's dedicated AWIS donation form to make a one-time or recurring donation.
+AWIS will send you a donation receipt for tax purposes.
 This is our preferred method of donation.
 Thank you for your support!

 PayPal